Likvid Bank Cloud Foundation

 End-to-End Platform Setup with Infrastructure as Code

-The M25 Platform Team is expanding their cloud platform offerings to include Microsoft Azure.
-They want to set up the entire platform—from Azure infrastructure to meshStack configuration—using Infrastructure as Code to ensure repeatability, auditability, and consistency.
+The M25 Platform Team is expanding their cloud platform offerings to include an Azure Kubernetes Cluster (AKS).
+They want to set up the entire platform—from Azure/K8S infrastructure to meshStack configuration—using Infrastructure as Code to ensure repeatability, auditability, and consistency.

 Motivation / Business Context

-As part of Likvid Bank's multi-cloud strategy, the M25 Platform Team needs to onboard Microsoft Azure as a new platform.
-Their goal is to provide Azure services to application teams through meshStack's self-service portal while maintaining strong governance and compliance controls.
+As part of Likvid Bank's cloud strategy, the M25 Platform Team needs to onboard AKS as a new platform.
+Their goal is to provide Kubernetes namespaces to application teams through meshStack's self-service portal while maintaining strong governance and compliance controls.

 The team wants to manage everything as code:

-• Azure infrastructure (service principals, permissions, management groups)
+• Azure Integration Resources (service principals, permissions, management groups)

 Challenges